greg-js/arch-wiki-md-repo/wiki/_content/english/GNOME.md

 #### Extensions

-**Note:** The GNOME Shell browser plugin which allows users to install extensions from [extensions.gnome.org](https://extensions.gnome.org) is not compatible with Chrome/Chromium versions 35 and over.
+**Note:** The GNOME Shell browser plugin which allows users to install extensions from [extensions.gnome.org](https://extensions.gnome.org) is not compatible with Chrome/Chromium.
 Users wishing to install extensions from the webpage will have to use a compatible browser such as [Firefox](/index.php/Firefox "Firefox") or [GNOME/Web](/index.php/GNOME/Web "GNOME/Web").

 GNOME Shell can be customized with extensions per user or system-wide.